 Consumers gravitate to convenience.
 That’s as true with payment technologies as it is with anything else.
 A prime example is a decades-old trend away from cash or checks and toward credit cards.
 Now, the mass adoption of smartphones and tablets has set the stage for a new move – away from fixed-point, card-based transactions and toward those completed on mobile.

 The old dream of the “digital wallet” is coming true in a very particular mobile-led fashion.
 With over 770 million GPS-enabled smartphones and over one Billion cell phones worldwide, location data has begun to permeate the entire mobile space.
-It’s powering commerce, and many other services, a wide range of which fuel the economy-from which restaurant to eat at to which doctor to see.
+It’s powering commerce and many other services, a wide range of which fuel the economy-from, which restaurant to eat at to which doctor to see.

-Google analyzed the opportunities emerging from this new local-mobile ecosystem and examined how location-enabled mobile ads have generated excitement.
-Look at how location-based features have boosted engagement for apps, explain how local data can connect hundreds of thousands of small and medium-sized businesses to the mobile economy, and de-mystify some of the underlying technologies and privacy issues.
-Local data can connect hundreds of thousands of small and medium-sized businesses to the mobile economy, via mobile search and other strategies.
+Google analyzed the opportunities emerging from this new local mobile ecosystem and examined how location-enabled mobile ads have generated excitement.
+Look at how location-based features have boosted app engagement, explain how local data can connect hundreds of thousands of small and medium-sized businesses to the mobile economy, and de-mystify some underlying technologies and privacy issues.
+Local data can connect hundreds of thousands of small and medium-sized businesses to the mobile economy via mobile search and other strategies.

 READ MORE :